Home » Why Do Parrots Regurgitate Their Food?

 • Antibiotic drugs, like doxycycline.

 Crop stasis, or sour crop, may also be the culprit.
-Crop stasis refers to the partial or complete blockage of food as it moves from the crop to the parrot’s digestive system.
+Crop stasis refers to food’s partial or complete blockage as it moves from the crop to the digestive system.

-In hand-fed baby parrots, this commonly occurs when food isn’t at the right temperature or consistency.
-For example, it may be too hot or cold or overly thick or runny.
+In hand-fed hatchlings, this occurs when food isn’t at the right temperature or consistency.

 Excessive Regurgitation in Parrots